JamieHeather/autoDCR/README.md

 In its determination of what alleles are used in a given rearrangement, `autoDCR` categorises exactly which tag sequences derived from which genes are present along a read.
 This makes it possible to perform rudimentary allele detection by looking for TCRs within an individual that have a consistent break in a run of tag matches, as an undescribed single nucleotide variant will result in two contiguous/overlapping tags not matching.
 Users can run `autoDCR` with the `-ad` flag set, which will add additional fields to the output data categorising such mismatches.

-Note that feature is highly experimental, requiring high-quality TCR sequencing reads thatodot span the entirety of the variable domain, which have been produced from a single donor's T cells.
+Note that feature is highly experimental, requiring high-quality TCR sequencing reads that span the entirety of the variable domain, which have been produced from a single donor's T cells.
 It also should only be run using tags that have been generated with default parameters in `generate-tag-files` (20 nt length, overlapping 10 nt).
 Note that it will also only infer novel alleles that are relatively commonly used in the donor being analysed, and those with distinguishing variant sites that are a) not present in the first/last 10 nucleotides of a gene and b) contained within a 10 bp window.

 ```bash
 # Run autoDCR with allele discovery mode on